 Want to be impressed?

-With its dark stone exterior, it feels more European than Latin American and more gothic than baroque.
+With its dark stone exterior, it feels more European than Latin American and more Gothic than Baroque.

 I visited the church three times just to make sure I wasn’t missing anything as there are a lot of unique features.
 Plus!
 There are English explanations.